-The Conservation Fund of Chapel Hill, North Carolina has demonstrated conformance to SFI® 2022 Forest Management Standard in accordance with the NSF certification process.
+The Conservation Fund of Arlington, Virginia has demonstrated conformance to SFI® 2022 Forest Management Standard in accordance with the NSF certification process.
 The Conservation Fund's certified land base includes most portions of its Working Forest Fund, excluding lands slated for sale over the short term.
 Almost all of the forestlands will be encumbered with working forest conservation easements to ensure long-term forest management and conservation, or will be sold in fee to State, Federal or other conservation partners committed to the management of working forestland.
-The Forest Management General Strategy is described in the Working Forest Fund Policy Digest: the following strategic goals will be consistent across every Working Forest Fund project:
+The following general forest management objectives, common to nearly all WFF projects, will guide our forestry operations:

-- 1) Create a sustainable forestry project that is economically self-supporting and contributes to the state and local economy; while respecting all workers, members of the community, and indigenous people; - 2) Perpetuate a healthy and productive forest by maintaining vegetative and structural diversity, supporting ecological resilience, and liming the introduction and spread of invasive and exotic plant species; - 3) Maintain water quality and protect the riparian and aquatic ecosystems supported by healthy, intact forestland; - 4) Provide a sustainable source of forest products as is consistent with the long-term conservation of the property; - 5) Enhance the wildlife habitat value of the forest by providing a range of successional stages across the landscape; - 6) Promote timber harvesting practices that are aesthetically compatible with the local landscape; - 7) Contribute to the local economy through forest jobs, forest products, and compatible outdoor recreation opportunities - 8) Implement land management strategies that will result in the Property being eligible for forest certification by the Sustainable Forestry Initiative (SFI) and/or Forest Stewardship Council® (FSC).
+- Perpetuate a healthy and productive forest by maintaining vegetative and structural diversity, supporting ecological resilience, and liming the introduction and spread of invasive and exotic plant species. - Maintain water quality and protect the riparian and aquatic ecosystems supported by healthy, intact forestland. - Provide a sustainable source of forest products as is consistent with the long-term conservation of the property. - Enhance the wildlife habitat value of the forest by providing a range of successional stages across the landscape. - Comply with all certification principles promulgated by SFI and/or FSC®. - Promote timber harvesting practices that are aesthetically compatible with the local landscape. - Create and maintain positive, viable collaborations with other landowners to achieve individual and common objectives across the landscape. - Contribute to the local economy by providing jobs in the woods, the raw material for a diversity of forest products, and opportunities for outdoor recreation compatible with the conservation of the forest.